lhondareyte/dvm1200/README.md

 The DM interface is based on a PL2303 chip from PROLIFIC.
 The driver is available with any Linux distributions and all *BSD.
 On macOS, you must install the driver from PROLIFIC.
 Note that this driver can be buggy: I recommend pl2303 driver from REPLEO but it's not free.

 ## License :
-This program is released under the BSD license.
+This program is released under the MIT license.